-Eighth Grade Confirmation at Saint ElizabethThe Code of Canon Law, which governs the Roman Catholic Church throughout the world, states that all Catholics must be confirmed: “The faithful are obliged to receive the sacrament of Confirmation at the proper time.”
-This begs the question: what is the “proper time” for Confirmation?
+Confirmation at Saint Elizabeth's Church of BristolThe Code of Canon Law, which governs the Roman Catholic Church throughout the world, states that all Catholics must be confirmed: The faithful are obliged to receive the sacrament of Confirmation at the proper time.
+This begs the question: what is the proper time for Confirmation?

 Throughout the early history of our church, infants were confirmed immediately after baptism.
 The practice of confirming children before their first communion found support in Rome as recently as 1897, when Pope Leo XIII wrote to the Bishop of Marseilles, commending the practice as being more in accord with the ancient practice of the Church.
-Since then, the understanding of the “proper time” for Confirmation has varied greatly.
+Since then, the understanding of the proper time for Confirmation has varied greatly.
 Ask Catholics when they were confirmed, and chances are you will wind up with a myriad of answers.
 Since the time of the Second Vatican Council, the trend has been for Catholics to receive Confirmation later and later.
 Forty years ago, most Catholics were confirmed in the fifth or sixth grade.
 Thirty years ago, most were confirmed in seventh or eighth grade.
 In the last twenty years, Confirmation has moved to ninth and tenth grade.
-Your pastor was confirmed in the eleventh grade.
+Your current pastor was confirmed in the 10th grade.

 Why is there so much confusion?

-Today’s Code of Canon Law states: “The sacrament of confirmation is to be conferred on the faithful at about the age of discretion, unless the conference of bishops has determined another age, or there is danger of death, or in the judgment of the minister a grave cause suggests otherwise.”
-The age of discretion, also known as the age of reason, is defined by the Church as: “The name given to that period of human life at which persons are deemed to begin to be morally responsible.
-This, as a rule, happens at the age of seven, or thereabouts...”
+The Code of Canon Law of today states: The sacrament of confirmation is to be conferred on the faithful at about the age of discretion, unless the conference of bishops has determined another age, or there is danger of death, or in the judgment of the minister a grave cause suggests otherwise.The age of discretion, also known as the age of reason, is defined by the Church as: The name given to that period of human life at which persons are deemed to begin to be morally responsible.
+This, as a rule, happens at the age of seven, or thereabouts.
 Children have always been admitted to the sacraments of Penance and Holy Communion around age seven.
 But, when it comes to Confirmation, the law gives great latitude to bishops, who are free to determine that a later age is more suitable for the reception of the sacrament.

-The sacraments of initiation – Baptism, Confirmation, and Eucharist – are not about age alone.
-They are about growing in faith and sharing in God's grace:
+The sacraments of initiation: Baptism, Confirmation, and Eucharist are not about age alone.
+They are about growing in faith and sharing in God's grace.

 Those who receive Confirmation are able to enjoy its benefits from the moment they receive it.
 The graces of this sacrament conferred at a young age could be of great assistance to young people as they grow toward adolescence and young adulthood.
 If we believe the Holy Spirit seals us with His gifts of wisdom, knowledge, counsel, fortitude, understanding, piety, and reverence, then why do we delay that moment in the life of young people?
 Young people need these gifts before they face the many moral challenges that face them as teenagers.